gnufede/octodus/README.rst

-Fbone: A Flask skeleton
+Octodus: A Flask skeleton
 =======================

-Fbone is `Flask <http://flask.pocoo.org>`_ skeleton, which records how I learn and use Flask.
+Octodus is `Flask <http://flask.pocoo.org>`_ skeleton, which records how I learn and use Flask.

 Features